mhanberg/temple/README.md

 ## Usage

-Using Temple is a as simple as using the DSL inside of an `temple/1` block.
+Using Temple is as simple as using the DSL inside of an `temple/1` block.
 This returns an EEx string at compile time.

-See the [documentation](https://hexdocs.pm/temple/Temple.Html.html) for more details.
+See the [documentation](https://hexdocs.pm/temple/Temple.html) for more details.

 ```elixir
 use Temple